Cheesebaron/cheesebaron.github.io/_posts/2021-04-20-ios-applinks.md

 In the list of Identifiers find your App and Edit it.
 Enable the "Associated Domains" entitlement [![Screenshot of Associated Domains option in Developer Portal][bundleid]][bundleid]

 Now go to any Provisioning profiles you have an regenerate them.
-You might be using Fastlane or something like that read the docs for your tool to download or regnerate provisioning profiles.
+You might be using Fastlane or something like that.
+Read the docs for your tool to download or regnerate provisioning profiles.

-After regenerating the Provisioning profiles, you might need to update any CI pipeline you may have with these new profiles.
+After regenerating the Provisioning profiles, you might need to update any CI pipeline and machines that you build on with these new profiles.

 ## 3. Adding Associated Domains to your `Entitlements.plist` files
 If you don't have a Entitlements.plist file, it is now time to create one.
 [Microsoft provides good docs for you to read more about how to create one][entitlementsdoc].
 You will need to add all the domains you wish your Apps to open.
 These of course need to match the domains you added in the first step in the `apple-app-site-association` file.